 Eatonton, Georgia is home to traditions that started with Br'er Rabbit and continue to this day.
 Folks around here enjoy many a good tale, from the fisherman telling the story of "the one that got away" to a golfer stretching the truth about the length of his drive, to a spinetingler about a ghost who lives in the house next door; the stories abound.

 Take the time to visit us and create your own stories.
-Whether you come for the fishing, golfing, shopping or historic homes, there is a little something for everyone in the family.
+Whether you come for the museums, fishing, golfing, shopping or historic homes, there is a little something for everyone in the family.
 It is a time honored southern tradition to make visitors feel welcome and we'd like to think the folks in Putnam County are very good at it.

 Join us for Art @ the Rock at Rock Eagle 4-H Center on November 22-23.
 The festival will be open from 10 a.m. until 4 p.m. on Saturday and from 11:30 a.m. until 4 p.m. on Sunday.
 Join us at Sunday Lunch then spend the afternoon enjoying local artists!
 Artists will display inside under the covered area of the GEMC Building and Senior Pavilion.
 The Marketplace adjacent to the Pavilion will feature home grown and handmade items.
 Food and beverages will be available throughout the show grounds offering a variety of tempting foods.
 For more information visit http://www.rockeagle4h.org/art/.Click here for a complete community calendar.